ppryanichek/100-days-of-code/log.md

 Learned about snapshots and in-page cleanup in Postgres

+### Day 65: December 19, Thursday

+Learned a bit about JPA and hibernate today.

+I saved the class to the database!✨

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)